laxcat/wglfx/README.md

 # WGLFX
-WGLFX (“WebGL Effects” or “wiggle fix”) is a WebGL playground app written in ES module JavaScript.
+WGLFX (“WebGL Effects” or “wiggle fix”) is a WebGL2 playground app written in ES module JavaScript.
 The project’s main goal is to create a simple tool to play directly with shader code, but allow for (and create tools to easily facilitate) advanced, multi-pass set-ups.
 Currently a work in progress and is mostly still a proof of concept.
 So far: supports a one-pass basic vert/frag shader setup, some simple mesh data, some UBO variable capability, multiple projects and some basic project management.
+The primary feature of editing shader code in real time is implemented, with a [feature rich editor](https://ace.c9.io) and in-line compile error indicators.

 Feel free to play with this [Live Version](https://tylermartin.net/wglfx), but do expect many bugs and probably incompatible project saves as development continues.